-PROTEIN BLOCKS [23].
-This automatically designed alphabet looks at overlapping residue fragments of length five (chosen empirically), extracted from a non-redundant set of structures, and encodes them as sequence "windows" of φ - ψ pairs called dihedral vectors.
-An unsupervised Kohnen self-organizing map network [32, 33] was trained on the dihedral vectors with an RMSDA (root mean square deviations on angular values) distance metric, to produce a set of 16 clusters, each with a representative Protein Block (PB).
+PROTEIN BLOCKS.
+23 This automatically designed alphabet looks at overlapping residue fragments of length five (chosen empirically), extracted from a nonredundant set of structures, and encodes them as sequence "windows" of φ - ψ pairs called dihedral vectors.
+An unsupervised Kohnen self-organizing map network^{32,33} was trained on the dihedral vectors with an RMSDA (root mean square deviations on angular values) distance metric to produce a set of 16 clusters, each with a representative protein block (PB).

-ANG [22].
-This alphabet is based on the φ - ψ alphabet used in HMMSTR.
-Bystroff et al. partitioned the φ - ψ plane [31] into ten regions, using the k-means algorithm [34] on all trans φ - ψ pairs in PDB.
+ANG.
+22 This alphabet is based on the φ - ψ alphabet used in HMMSTR.
+Bystroff et al. partitioned the φ - ψ plane 31 into 10 regions using the k-means algorithm 34 on all trans φ - ψ pairs in the Protein Data Bank (PDB).
 Cluster boundaries were calculated with a Voronoi method.
-While Bystroff et al. assigned all cis residues to an eleventh cluster, we distributed the cis residues among the other 10 classes according to their φ - ψ values.
-Table 1 shows the centers of the 10 classes, and Figure 3 illustrates the φ - ψ angles.
+While Bystroff et al. assigned all cis residues to an 11th cluster, we distributed the cis residues among the other 10 classes according to their $\varphi\text{-}\psi$ values.
+Table I shows the centers of the 10 classes and Figure 3 illustrates the $\varphi\text{-}\psi$ angles.

 STR.
-This novel alphabet is an enhanced version of DSSP that subdivides DSSP letter E (beta strand) into six letters (Figure 6), according to properties of a residue's relationship to its strand partners.
+This novel alphabet is an enhanced version of DSSP that subdivides DSSP letter E (β -strand) into six letters (Fig. 6), according to properties of a residue's relationship to its strand partners.